ahadjixenofontos/pres-data-intersections/PITCHME.md

 <font size="6" color="#008080"> DESIGN: Refine the question </font>

-In a University with 3,129 faculty members, and 911 additional staff researchers, can we identify pairs or teams to work on collaborative research projects?
+can we identify pairs or teams to work on collaborative research projects?

 Note:
 So here is what we were interested in answering.
 There's quite a bit of literature by now that suggests that one of the key components of innovation is interdisciplinarity.
 That is one of the founding principles of the Center for Computational Science, as an interdisciplinary hub for research.
 If it is indeed true that there is a relationship between innovation and interdiciplinarity, this sounds like a good question to ask, right?
 One that many people would like to know the answer to.